pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 type Program struct {
 	// The contract specifies which contract is being modified by the MDM.
 The
-	// MDM also supports a special 'ReadOnly' mode, which can be triggered by
+	// MDM also supports a special 'read only' mode, which can be triggered by
 	// setting 'Contract' to the value 'ReadOnly'.
 	Contract types.FileContractID